Biography Louise Stomps 1900 - 1988

 1946

-Participation in the 1st German Art Exhibition in the Zeughaus Unter den Linden in Berlin.
+Participates in the 1st German Art Exhibition at the Zeughaus Unter den Linden in Berlin.

-Participation in the exhibition at the Rosen Gallery in August.
+Participates in the exhibition at the Galerie Rosen in August.

-In the graphic portfolio "Grafik 1946" of the Rosen Gallery, she is the only female sculptor represented with one of the 12 original graphics.
+She is the only female sculptor represented with one of the 12 original prints in the Rosen Gallery's graphic portfolio 'Graphic 1946'.

 [Crouching woman, 1946, height 95 cm, wood | private collection]